Roermond: Infrastructure

 The municipality of Swalmen also has a railway station serving commuter trains on the line Roermond-Venlo twice hourly.

 For regional transport, there is a bus station with municipal and regional lines to nearby villages and towns.
 There used to be a bus service to Heinsberg in Germany, which was terminated in December 2008.
-There are no long-distance coach services.
+Flixbus operates long-distance busses from two different locations in the city.

 The city does not have its own airport, the nearest airport is Maastricht Aachen Airport, located approximately 35 km south of the city.
 Other airports within a reasonable distance include Eindhoven Airport which is 50.7 km away, Düsseldorf Airport which is 54.9 km, and Cologne Bonn Airport is also 86.8 km away from Roermond.
 Amsterdam's Schiphol Airport is located 181 km west of Roermond.